Criteria for entropic curvature on graph spaces: Framework of the paper - Schr odinger bridges at zero temperature

 On a discrete space $\X$, recall that any generator $L$ acting on functions from $\X$ to $\R$ is entirely given by the jump rates from $x\in \X$ to $y\in \X$ denoted by $L(x,y)$, $L(x,y):=L\delta_y(x)$ with $\delta_y(y)=1$ and $\delta_y(z)=0$ for $z\neq y$.

-In this paper, we call \textit{graph space} any locally finite graph $G=(\X,E)$ as above endowed with a reference measure $m$ on $\X$ and a generator $L$ satisfying the following two conditions : \begin{itemize} \item[$\cdot$] The measure $m$ is reversible with respect to $L$, $m(x)L(x,y)=m(y)L(y,x)$ for any $x,y\in\X$. \item[$\cdot$] For any $x,y\in\X$, one has
+In this paper, we call \textit{graph space} any locally finite graph $G=(\X,E)$ as above endowed with a reference measure $m$ on $\X$ and a generator $L$ satisfying the following two conditions: \begin{itemize} \item[$\cdot$] The measure $m$ is reversible with respect to $L$, namely for any $x,y\in\X$,